AlexObozyanskiy/test-task/README.md

+## Description
+This is my solution of test task.

+I decided to use React for this task because I have more experience with it than with other frameworks.

+I had a few variations to solve this task but I settled on this.
+It's easy to read and understand.
+I think this method is good because of a little amount of expressions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Before start work with this app, you have to run this command.
+This command installs all modules for this project.

 ### `yarn start`